 Setting up My Family for Windows Phone

 Adults and children have different rights when it comes to managing the family.
 Any adult member can add new members and manage kids' download settings, but adults can't change the settings on another adult's account.
-Kids can sign in to My Family, but they can't make any changes there.

 To set up My Family so a child can download apps and games